LorenzoPunzi/frac-comp/README.md

   python frac-comp pi -search -svdr my/other/directory
 ```

-By default, the program performs its analysis between in the Q^2 range [0.32,0.96].
+By default, the program performs its analysis between in the Q^2 range [0.32, 0.96].
 If the ``-sbrg,--subrange`` option is given, the user can specify a subrange of the default range in which to perform the analysis.
 The program will insist that the user given ends of the subrange be within the default range, if that happended not to be the case.
+Here is an example of this option in use:

 ```bash
   python frac-comp pi -search -sbrg 0.36 0.48